FoxComm/highlander/prov-shit/docs/production.md

    ```

 6. Uncomment remaining resources: web, ssh, internal.
 As far as networking is up, they are going to be applied successfully.
 Run terraforming.
-   **FIXME** Problem here is likely about need to manage dependcies between network resource and resources, dependening on it

 7. Create `bin/envs/<project>_vpn` inventory file and write IP of created machine VPN under `<project>-vpn` (host) section: